Family Law

 1. The Respondent was ordinarily resident overseas or;

-2. The applicant was ordinarily resident overseas for at least 12 months before making an application;
+2. The applicant was an ordinary resident overseas for at least 12 months before making an application;

 4. Either or both parties were domiciled or citizens from overseas countries.